elite-sheep/ReSTIR-LoD/README.md

 ## Running an example

 We provide the **Chessboard** example, which renders a focus-pull sequence: the camera's focal distance is animated over time, changing the depth-of-field blur and driving the dynamic LoD selection.
 The rendering scripts live under `python/`.

+The Chessboard scene (models, textures, and `.pyscene` files) is not included in this repository.
+Download it from [Google Drive](https://drive.google.com/drive/folders/1OHftz_x2Bw41rx7EqXzU-PYFN4zqyvkP?usp=sharing) and place it under `scenes/Chessboard/`.

 ### 1. Build the project